 Java uses a bit different version numbers.
 All java versions first numbers is

-1 and actual major version numbers change according to release which is current
+1 actual major version numbers change according to release which is current

 8 .
 Example Java version number is like below.

 Determine Java Version in Windows From Command Line

 We have different methods to determine Java or JRE version in windows.
-First way is running
+The first way is running

 java command in command like with version information.
 We will also provide

 -version option like below.

 > java -version

-We can see that cırrent JRE or Java cersion is
+We can see that cırrent JRE or Java version is

 1.8.0_144 .
 Here we can call